-- If received by a resident who holds at least 10% of the equity shares and voting rights in the foreign company - The shareholder is a company which is in the same country as the foreign company paying the dividend - If declared by a company listed in South Africa and a foreign stock exchange - If paid out of the profits of a foreign company if the profits of the foreign company have been included in the South African shareholder's income in terms of the CFC provisions.
+- If received by a resident who holds at least 10% of the equity shares in the foreign company. - The shareholder is a company which is in the same country as the foreign company paying the dividend. - If declared by a company listed on the SA stock exchange. - If paid out of the profits of a foreign company if the profits of the foreign company have been included in the South African shareholder's income in terms of the CFC provisions.

-Where a foreign dividend is not exempted in terms of the provisions above the following part of a foreign dividend will be exempted from tax:
+Where a foreign dividend is not exempt in terms of the provisions above the following part of a foreign dividend will be exempt from tax:

-- Individuals: 25/40 or 63% of the foreign dividend received - Companies and trusts: 13/28 or 46% of the foreign dividend received.
+- Individuals and trusts: 25/45 or 56% of the foreign dividend received. - Companies: 8/28 or 29% of the foreign dividend received.